nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 {{< tab "Laptop" >}}

 {{< notice note >}}
-If you did not have all your keys available for the initial setup, you can continue from another device to continue the setup process.
-It is assumed that you have started to create a wallet.
-If you still have a pending configuration notification in your chat screen you can continue on your laptop here.
-If you do not, you should refer to the desktop tab to start a configuration.
+If you did not have all of your keys available on your desktop when assigning keys to the wallet, you can continue the assignment from another device.
+It is assumed that you have started to create a wallet and can see a pending Wallet Creation notification in the chat screen of your laptop.
+If you do not, you should go back to the previous tab and create a wallet first.
 {{< /notice >}}

 1. Sign into your laptop and open Nunchuk.
 If you need help installing, refer to the install documentation found <u> [here](/getting-started/createsoftwarekey/) </u>
 <br/><br/>
 2. Navigate to the chat screen.
-There you should see the pending wallet notification.
+There you should see the pending Wallet Creation notification.
 Click the "View config" button.<br/><br/>

 <img src = laptopConfigNote.png
     alt = "pending keys config note (Screenshot)">

-3. Here you see the number of current keys assigned among other information about the wallet.
+3. Here you can see the wallet configuration as well as the keys that have been assigned to the wallet.
 Click the "Continue to assign keys" button.<br/><br/>

 <img src = laptopWalletConfig.png
     alt = "wallet configuration (Screenshot)">